mhameed/python_commonvoice_deepspeech_backend/docs/snippets.md

 # Snippets

-Initial set of textual strings that should be recorded using the Trainer application to improve personal accuracy.
+Initial set of textual strings that should be recorded using the Trainer application to improve accuracy for the individual.

 To view current snippets and their status visit [Monitor][monitor].